Sydney’s Backyard Ultra

 But there is an upside.

 Resilience.
 Real-time problem-solving under pressure.
 Metabolic self-awareness.
 The ability to stay calm when systems fail.
 These aren't skills or traits I was born with.
-They were built year by year, blood test after blood test, injection by injection, learning from mishap after mishap.
+They were built year by year, blood test after blood test, injection by injection, learning from mishap after mishap in daily life.

-I deployed them between 11pm and midnight and, that bottle of Coke and some lollies carried me five more hours and 33.5km past my previous personal best.
+I deployed Plan B between 11pm and midnight.
+The injections, finger prick blood tests, and that bottle of Coke carried me five more hours and over a half-marathon past my previous best.

 My Fitter for Having It approach to T1D:

-Diagnosed in 1986, when I was 14, I'm 54 now and I've had T1D for 40 years.
-And I want to be clear about something: this isn't a sad, or negative, story about diabetes holding me back.
-I’m smashing my goals, and I wouldn’t be in races like this in the first place were it not for having T1D.
+I've lived with T1D for 40 years.
+And I want to be clear that this isn't a sad, or negative, story about diabetes holding me back.
+I’m smashing my goals and I wouldn’t be in races like this were it not for having T1D.

 The Ugly: Regret

-My dream to go back to 4:00am and my 21st hour, cross the start line, and run on to my stretch targets of sunrise, 24 hours, or even the 200km tee-shirt.
+My dream to go back to 4am and cross the start line for my 21st yard, and then to run on to sunrise, for 24 hours, or even for 200km lingers.

 That type of regret is understandable and useless.